13 Career Change CV Examples [& Templates]

 • Ensure your software engineer career change resume applies to standard resume formatting rules before you submit your job application.

-• Start by keeping your CV to a single page.
-Otherwise, you’ll overwhelm hiring managers (who will likely toss your CV into the recycling).
+• Begin by keeping your CV to a single page.
+Otherwise, you’ll overwhelm hiring managers (who will likely throw your CV into the recycling).

 • It’s best to use reverse-chronological formatting on your CV to keep your most relevant job history at the top.
 While other formats aren’t necessarily wrong, they aren’t standard, and they’re harder for hiring managers (and the ATS) to read.

-• Although your content is essential, the most crucial part of your CV is your contact information.
+• Although your content is essential, the most critical part of your CV is your contact information.
 Otherwise, how will hiring managers let you know you’ve got the job?

 • In your contact header, include your email address (ensure it’s a professional email), your phone number, and your location.